cmd-mish/helsinki-city-bike-app/backend/README.md

 If you do not have node and npm installed on your machine, follow these steps [for installing node](https://nodejs.org/en/download/) and [for installing npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
 If you do not have admin access to the operating system, you can also install node locally to a folder.

 ## Setting up the package
-Run command `npm install` in the root of the backend to install all the dependensies of the project.
+Run the command `npm install` in the root of the backend to install all the dependencies of the project.

 ## Placing data
 Copy your .csv files to `./data` folder.